APIUM/vue_build_env/README.md

 ### To run the dockerfile and open a bash prompt

-Code will be in /src
+Code in the ./src dir will be in /src with the example volume mount.

 `docker run -v $PWD/src/:/src -it node-test /bin/bash`